harta55/EnTAP/docs/source/Getting_Started/installation.rst

 Software:
     * RSEM_ (Expression Filtering with alignment file): version 1.3.0 packaged with EnTAP

-    * TransDecoder_ (Frame Selection): version 5.3.0 must be installed separately (if not using GeneMarkS-T)
+    * TransDecoder_ (Frame Selection): version 5.3.0 packaged with EnTAP

     * GeneMarkS-T_ (Frame Selection): version 5.1 must be installed separately (if not using TransDecoder)

     * DIAMOND_ (Similarity Search): version 0.9.9 packaged with EnTAP

         * Version 0.8.31
         * Version 0.9.19
+        * Version 0.9.9

     * InterProScan_ (Protein Databases): version 5.19 must be installed separately

-If you have downloaded the full repository from the GitLab page, each of these (with the exception of GeneMarkS-T and Transdecoder) are contained within the /libs directory.
+If you have downloaded the full repository from the GitLab page, each of these (with the exception of GeneMarkS-T and InterProScan) are contained within the /libs directory.
 GeneMarkS-T must be acquired from the website linked previously due to licensing (free for academic use).

 RSEM and DIAMOND both require compilation from source code while GeneMarkS-T does not.
 To compile these, follow the directions below.
 These are also found on the respective GitHub pages and are subject to change depending on the version.